GoReport/movie-quotes/README.md

 ## Web Developers Task

 Using the API detailed above, create a web application with the functionality listed below.
-The web application must be created using JavaScript, the use of Angular is encouraged but plain jQuery or another framework such as React, Ember or Knockout is allowed.
+The web application must be created using Angular, at least version 5.

 * The ability to show a list of movie quotes
 * The ability to show a single movie quote